 One of the initial steps to developing a product is creating its product requirements document (PRD).
 Since it acts as a guide for everyone involved in the development process, including all stakeholders from the shareholders of the business to the developers, it’s of critical importance.
 Before writing a good PRD, various factors are to be considered, such as its component, recommended length and time, and its overall business goals.

-The Key Components of a PRD
+What are the Key Components of a PRD?

 Future Product Features

-Strategic Fit & Time Frame
+Strategic Fit and Time Frame

-User Stories & Testing
+User Stories and Testing

-The central idea behind creating a PRD is to ensure shared understanding between all the individuals involved in the development of a new product.
+The central idea behind creating a PRD is to ensure a mutual understanding between all the individuals involved in the development of a new product.
 It provides a clear sense of orientation & direction and acts as a useful reference throughout the development process.
 It also allows everyone to stay on track as it defines the product and its exact features & functionalities.
 Finally, it also shows the priority of each task to ensure effective workflow and an overall successful product.